amir-awad/matches-management-system/README.md

 ## Usage

-- First, copy the sql file to the database container by running the following command:
+- Make sure you are in the project directory, then copy the sql files to the database container by running the following command:

 ```bash
 sudo docker cp ./database/tables.sql matches-management-system_db_1:tmp